-View all our recommendation for time and attendance systems on our best picks page.
+View all our recommendations for time and attendance systems on our best picks page.

-Instead of charging per user, uAttend has membership plans based on a range of employees.
+Instead of charging per user, uAttend's membership plans are based on a range of employees.
 There are five different membership plans:

 This structure can help smaller businesses control their costs.
-For example, if you have five employees and decide to bring on a sixth on, your costs will stay the same under this fee structure.
-You may incur several other costs with uAttend, such as 6 to 8 cents each time a staff member clocks in or out via a telephone, $10 per timeclock if you have more than two, and $6 per month for additional administrators.
-Businesses exporting data to any payroll file other than CSV or Processing Point files are charged $5 per month.
+For example, if you have five employees and decide to bring on a sixth, your costs will stay the same under this fee structure.

 There are no contracts with uAttend.
 All memberships are paid on a monthly basis.
 You can cancel at any time for no cost.
 If you cancel within the first 30 days, you will receive a complete refund.

 The system itself has a built-in help guide.
-It offers step-by-step instructions on how to use the software, with screenshots to illustrate the steps.
-The guide offers assistance on a wide variety of topics, including how to set up the timeclocks, add employees into the system, create schedules and generate labor data reports.
+It offers step-by-step instructions on how to use the software.
+There are also helpful screenshots that accompany the instructions.
+The guide offers assistance on a variety of topics, including how to set up the timeclocks, add employees to the system, create schedules and generate labor data reports.

-uAttend's parent company, Processing Point, is an accredited member of the Better Business Bureau with an A+ rating.
-As of April 2018, only one complaint had been filed against the company within the past three years, and that complaint wasn't even about the uAttend system.
-It was in regard to Processing Point's payment processing service.
+uAttend's parent company, Workwell Technologies, is an accredited member of the Better Business Bureau with an A+ rating.
+As of April 2019, there had not been any complaints filed against the company.

-uAttend doesn't offer a free trial.
-Some of the other systems we looked into allow businesses to test them out free for 14 to 30 days.
-However, if you cancel your uAttend service within the first 30 days of signing up, you can receive a complete refund.
+There are a couple of minor downsides to uAttend.
+The first is that the company doesn't offer a free trial of its platform.
+Some of the other systems we evaluated allow businesses to test them out free for up to 30 days.
+While uAttend doesn't offer a free trial, if you cancel service within the first 30 days of signing up, you can receive a complete refund.

-Another negative is the customer support isn't available on weekends.
-Some small business owners spend time on the weekends working on administrative tasks like this, so not having the ability to receive support on a Saturday or Sunday could be a problem for some.
+Another negative is that customer support isn't available on weekends.
+Some small business owners spend time on the weekends working on administrative tasks like timekeeping, so not having the ability to receive support on a Saturday or Sunday could be a problem for some.